How to Become a Real Estate Broker or Sales Agent

 Some states have additional requirements, such as passing a background check.
-Licenses typically are not transferable among states.
-However, some states have reciprocity agreements in that they will accept some requirements used to get a license in another state (such as course hours).
+Licenses typically are not transferable between states.
+However, some states have reciprocity agreements that streamline the process for brokers and agents licensed in one state to get a license in another state.

-To obtain a broker’s license, individuals generally need 1 to 3 years of experience as a licensed sales agent.
-They also must take additional formal training courses.
+For a broker’s license, states typically require that candidates have a specified number of years of experience as a licensed sales agent and take additional formal training.
 In some states, a bachelor’s degree may be substituted for some experience or training requirements.

 State licenses typically must be renewed every 2 to 4 years.
 In most states, brokers and agents must complete continuing education courses to renew their license.
-To verify exact licensing requirements, prospective brokers and agents should contact the real estate licensing commission of the state in which they wish to work.
+Prospective brokers and agents should verify requirements with the real estate licensing commission of the state in which they wish to work.

 Work Experience in a Related Occupation

 Most states require that candidates for a broker’s license have experience working as a licensed real estate sales agent.
 Requirements vary by state, but most require at least 2 years of experience.

 Because of the sales environment and the complexity of real estate deals, new agents may observe and work closely with more senior agents.
 Larger real estate companies may provide formal classroom training for new agents as a way to gain knowledge and experience, while others provide training to employees studying for their real estate licensing exam.

 Business skills.
 Because most real estate brokers and sales agents are self-employed, they must be able to manage every aspect of their business, including billing and advertising.

 Interpersonal skills.
 Real estate brokers and sales agents spend much of their time interacting with others, such as clients and contractors.
 They must be pleasant, respectful, and dependable.

 Organizational skills.
-Real estate brokers and sales agents must be able to work independently, managing their own time and organizing, planning, and prioritizing their work.
+Real estate brokers and sales agents must be able to manage their own time for planning and prioritizing their work.